isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1851.md

 ---
-title: NetSuite-SuiteSuccess Starter with Implementation
+title: Fides Suite - Fides Cloud - 3 Outlets
 permalink: /productivity-solutions-grant/solutionrepo/solution1851
 ---

 ### Description

-For more than 20 years, Oracle NetSuite has helped organizations grow, scale and adapt to change.
-NetSuite provides a suite of cloud-based applications, which includes financials / Enterprise Resource Planning (ERP), inventory management, HR, professional services automation and omnichannel commerce, used by more than 22,000 customers in 203 countries and dependent territories.

-Learn more at https://www.netsuite.com.sg or via the NetSuite blog.
+Fides Cloud is an all-round CRM, Loyalty & Campaign Management platform for all B2B and B2c businesses. and Fides Portal is an engaging platform for members to view their loyalty history, redeem rewards and shop

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedOracleAnnexCRwef12August2021-_Part_12.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Edenred_20200419_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria